Authenticity Inventory—How Authentic Am I?

 Take a look at how you scored in each area and pay attention to where your strengths are and where your weaknesses are.
 A score of 60 in awareness would be the highest you could achieve, a 50 in unbiased processing, a 55 in behavior, and a 60 in relational orientation.
 Don’t expect to be super high or perfect on any of them, but consider ways that you might be holding yourself back and areas that you might be able to boost your authenticity a bit.

-Authenticity really matters in your relationships and your mental well-being.
-But sometimes it can be hard to see specific ways that you are limiting your own authenticity.
-Ready to take a deep-dive on this and consider how you can more fully accept yourself, without looking to others for constant validation?
+I’ve created an authenticity course for women Ready to take a deep-dive on developing your authenticity and consider how you can more fully accept yourself, without looking to others for constant validation?
 Join my Authentically YOU class and start this journey with me.